graphql/graphql-spec/README.md

 ```

 The `Query` type above defined a way to fetch a human given their
 ID.
-We can use it by hardcoding the ID in the query:
+We can use it by hard-coding the ID in the query:

 ```graphql
 query FetchLukeQuery {